Training

 Research Using Radionuclides

-Analytical or Diagnostic X-Ray
+Analytical X-Ray

 Any individual using an analytical X-Ray machine must be trained in basic radiation safety principles and the actual operation of the machine.